Move Out and Cooperative Reuse have ended for 2023. See you in 2024!

 DR3: Divert, Reduce, Reuse, Recycle Through a partnership with local landfills, garbage haulers and transfer stations, DR3 will take your old mattress and deconstruct it by hand.
 Using this method, 85-90% of a typical mattress can be recycled.
 Your mattress helps DR3 conserve landfill space, protect the environment, and provide jobs in the community.
-Click here for a list of drop-off locations, which includes the Berkeley Transfer Station, 1201 2nd Street, 510-981-7270.
+Click here to learn more about their services.
+You can drop off your mattress at the Berkeley Transfer Station, (1201 2nd Street, 510-981-7270), and DR3 will pick it up to recyle it.

 The East Bay Depot for Creative Reuse The mission of the East Bay Depot is to divert waste materials from landfills by collecting and redistributing discarded goods as low-cost supplies for art, education, and social services in our Depot Store.
 If you want to drop off art supplies, school and office supplies, vintage anything, and more, the Depot Store has a limited amount of storage space.
 CCall ahead at 510.547.6470 for pre-approvalClick here to learn more about donating your stuff.
 Donation Hours: 11am-5pm 7 days a week; Store Hours: 11am-6pm 7 days a week.

 Donate your bike!

 BicyCal is UC Berkeley’s student-run, volunteer, hands-on bicycle repair and maintenance facility.
 They offer guidance and assistance with all matters bicycle.
 Their mission is to empower UCB students, faculty, and staff to successfully integrate the bicycle into their daily lives.
 Their primary service is opening up their facility to the public several times per week for “open shop”, when anyone can borrow tools and receive guidance for virtually any bicycle repair.
 They accept bikes, bike tools, parts and frames in any state.
 Download their flyer to learn more and visit their blog to learn about updated schedules.